mencargo/speed/doc.md

 uglifyjs -c --screw-ie8 speedtest_worker.js > speedtest_worker.min.js
 ```

 Pull requests are much appreciated.
-If you don't use github (or git), simply contact me.
+If you don't use github (or git), simply contact me at dosse91@paranoici.org.

 __Important:__ please add your name to modified versions to distinguish them from the main project.